CalvinPugmire/Projects/README.txt

-This directory will continually be updated as more projects are added.
+This directory will continually be updated as more projects are completed.
 Feel free to check in at any time and see the latest additions!